 Electricity Consumption by Sectors (GWh)

-The graph depicts electricity consumption across sectors from 2000 to 2023, with the total consumption showing an overall annual growth rate of approximately 4.7%.
+The graph illustrates electricity consumption by sector from 2000 to 2024, showing steady growth in overall demand, with an average annual increase of approximately 4.7%.

 Customer Population by Classification

-In 2023, Ghana’s distribution utilities customer population remained predominantly residential, with residential customers totaling 5,085,561, representing approximately 85.6% of the total.
-Non-residential customers numbered 849,405, making up about 14.3%, while Special Load Tariff (SLT) customers—large-scale consumers such as mining companies—stood at 2,246, accounting for just 0.04% of the total customer base of 5,937,212.
+In 2024, Ghana’s distribution utilities customer population remained predominantly residential, with 5,281,816 residential customers, representing approximately 85.7% of the total.
+Non-residential customers numbered 882,125, making up about 14.3%, while Special Load Tariff (SLT) customers, typically large-scale consumers such as mining companies, stood at 2,489, accounting for just 0.04% of the total customer base of 6,166,430.

-The residential customer population refers to private households, while the non-residential group consists mostly of commercial entities.
-SLT customers are high-energy-demand end-users, and these classifications determine the applicable electricity tariffs.
+The residential category refers to private households; the non-residential group consists mainly of commercial and institutional entities.
+SLT customers are high-energy-demand users served under customized tariffs due to their unique consumption profiles.